NuxiiGit/nuxiigit.github.io/component/blog/md/gml+library+extensions.md

 # Preface

-This post goes into detail about an undocumented feature of GML originally brought to my attention by [Zach Reedy](https://twitter.com/datzach).
-Since this feature is undocumented it wouldn't be wise to depend entirely on any topics discussed throughout this post in case something changes in the future, or if there are inconsistencies between target platforms.
+This post goes into detail about an undocumented feature of GML, originally brought to my attention by [Zach Reedy](https://twitter.com/datzach).
+Since this feature is undocumented, it wouldn't be wise to depend entirely on any topics discussed throughout this post, in case something changes in the future or there are inconsistencies between target platforms.

 # The Problem

 Like many libraries, there are gaps in the set of built-in functions provided by GameMaker.
-This is typically due to niche functionality having a low-priority; for instance, there exists functions for setting the minimum and maximum size of the game window[^windowf], but no functions for getting these values back in case they were updated somewhere else in the codebase.
+This is typically due to the low-priority of niche functionality; for instance, there exists functions for setting the minimum and maximum size of the game window[^windowf], but (currently) no functions for getting these values back in case they were updated somewhere else in the codebase.

-One method to circumvent this would be to maintain a global variable that stores the current minimum and maximum size of the window; these global variables could then be accessed in order to obtain the current window size.
-The following snippet of code illustrates how such an approach would work by implementing a helper function `set_min_size` that sets the minimum size of the window, whilst also keeping track of these sizes in corresponding global variables `windowMinWidth` and `windowMinHeight`:
+One method to circumvent this would be to maintain a set of global variables; ones that would store the current minimum and maximum size of the window.
+These global variables could then be accessed in order to obtain the current window size.
+The following example illustrates how such an approach could be applied:

 ```gml
 global.windowMinWidth  = -1;